 To mute a conversation, select the email, click on the three dots, and then click on Mute.

 To unmute an email thread, follow the same steps — the Mute option will now have changed to Unmute.

 To archive an email, select it and click on the archive button on the right.

 To find an archived email, you’ll have to open the All Mail tab from the left sidebar.
-To move an email back into the inbox, go to the email and click on the Move to inbox icon below the search bar.
+To move an email back into the inbox, go to the email and select it by clicking the checkbox on the left.
+Then click on the Move to inbox icon below the search bar.

 12. Create Calendar Events from Emails

-Gmail allows any Gmail user to create Google Calendar events straight from their inbox.
+A Gmail user can create Google Calendar events straight from their inbox.

 You can also use this feature to create reminders for meetings and other important events for yourself and anyone who receives the email.